vaclavcepelak/DonorChooseProject/README.md

 ## The modelling methods

+For the memory reasons, **only 30,000 cases** from the train set were used for modelling.

 The **gradient boosting machine** is applied for the binary classification problem.
 As the features are mostly textual data, the **topic models** (**Latent Dirichlet Allocation**) are applied on essays and on resources to generate numeric features from the textual data.
 Features are computed as a probability of a text being assigned under a certain topic (75 topics for essays, 20 topics for resources).
 All the variables with multiple assignments per one application are aggregated using several functions (`mean`, `sd`, `min`, `max`, `.N`).

 The `gbm` library (with the`caret` library as a wrapper) in R is used; 4-fold cross validation is performed and grid search is applied for the parameter tuning.